Custom AI Voice Agents: The Ultimate Guide

 • Middleware connectors that wrap old systems in an API layer

-• RPA or scripting layers for systems with no integration points
+• RPA or scripting layers for systems with no integration point

 • Request OTP codes or security questions